Meza1923/Monitoring-WorkShop/myapp/README.md

 oc apply -f route.yaml
 ```

+3. Create the ServiceMonitor
-3. Now we will add ServiceMonitor object in order to allow Prometheus to monitor my application
+ - Now, we will add a ServiceMonitor object to allow Prometheus to scrape metrics from our application.
+ - Examine the service.yaml and servicemonitor.yaml definitions:

 ```
 cat service.yaml